tinfoilboy/sonne/README.md

 # computare

-A fast and simple program for counting lines in files as an alternative to programs like cloc written in C++.
+A simple and configurable for counting lines in files as an alternative to programs like cloc written in C++.

 ## Building